 Affordable Housing: The Bay Area is in the midst of a critical and growing housing affordability crisis.
 Over 250,000 low income households do not have access to an affordable home.
-The TOD Performance Targets set a goal for 35% of housing produced on BART property to be affordable, with priority given to low and very low income households and transit dependent populations.
+The TOD Performance Targets set a goal for 35% of housing produced on BART property - 7,000 units by 2040 - to be affordable, with priority given to low and very low income households and transit dependent populations.

-BART Ridership Growth: BART has experienced unprecedented growth in ridership since 2013, but growth is primarily to and from downtown San Francisco leading to crowded conditions at the peak direction in peak periods.
-TOD Policy addresses this by seeking to grow ridership at times and locations when the system has capacity.
-The BART Board further adopted a target to grow ridership faster to east bay job centers, which will require BART's TOD program to more concertedly focus on job growth and economic development.
+BART Ridership Growth: BART has experienced unprecedented growth in ridership since 2013, but growth is primarily to and from downtown San Francisco, leading to crowded conditions at the peak direction in peak periods.
+The TOD Policy addresses this by seeking to grow ridership at times and locations when the system has capacity.
+The BART Board further adopted a target to grow ridership faster to East Bay job centers, which will require BART's TOD program to more concertedly focus on job growth and economic development.